 This monthly report provides the latest revenue budget monitoring position for 2016/17 for the Council Fund and Housing Revenue Account.
-This is the first monitoring report and presents the position, based on actual income and expenditure, as at Month 4 of the financial year.
+This presents the position, based on actual income and expenditure, as at Month 6 of the financial year.
 The report projects how the budget would stand at the close of the financial year if all things remained equal.